 MainClass instance;

-In some cases, it may be useful to define an alias for a namespace, especially if the namespace name is long or if there are name conflicts.
-This is done with the keyword namespace
+In some cases, it can be useful to define an alias for a namespace, especially if the namespace name is long or if there are naming conflicts.
+This is done with the namespace keyword.

 namespace Alias = Long::Namespace::Name;